rahildoshi97/materforge/paper/paper.md

   With `simplify: post`, simplification is deferred until all dependent properties have been computed, maximizing numerical accuracy.
   This timing control allows users to balance computational efficiency with numerical accuracy based on their specific simulation requirements.

-- **Bidirectional Property-Variable Inversion**: The library can automatically generate inverse piecewise functions, enabling the determination of independent variables from known property values.
+- **Inverse Property Computation**: The library can generate inverse piecewise functions, enabling the determination of independent variables from known property values.
-  This capability essential for energy-based numerical methods and iterative solvers [@voller1987fixed], where temperature is computed via the inverse function of the enthalpy.
+  This capability is essential for energy-based numerical methods and iterative solvers [@voller1987fixed], where temperature is computed via the inverse function of the enthalpy.
   While currently focused on single dependent variables like temperature, the underlying architecture is designed to support multiple independent variables (e.g., pressure, shear rate) in the future.